 GEAR

-Because I was heavily into metal, I had to get my hands on an Ibanez Soundgear.
+It just didn’t fit my style, back then.
+Because, I was heavily into metal.
+So naturally, I had to get my hands on an Ibanez Soundgear (5-string, of course).
 Which I played for years until I thought I knew what I was looking for.
-The next bass was what I consider my first high-end bass.
+The next BASS was what I consider my first high-end instrument.
 A Mayones Comodous.
-The neck-through construction in combination with the Aguilar preamp made this thing blow away any bass that I had touched before.
+The neck-through construction in combination with the Aguilar preamp made this thing blow away any BASS that I had touched before.
 But I quickly noticed it was super heavy.
-So I went deeper into researching what parts make a bass sound which way and how I could possibly reduce the weight without compromising the sound.
+So I went deeper into researching what parts and parameters give a BASS its particular sound and how I could possibly reduce the weight without compromising the sound.

 After logging around a (1000 watts)Warwick X-treme that weighed around 30kg for years, I decided to look for something with the same power and less weight.